 Free transit for youth is fine, as are safer sideways, but these efforts will do little to fight climate change.
 Very little funds were made available for fixing Washington State forests (e.g.,, thinning and prescribed burning).
 The carbon footprint of our state is still going up.
 Very little progress is being made.

-Consider the greenhouse gas emissions in Washington State provided by the WA State Department of Ecology (below).
-Virtually no downward trend though 2021.
+Consider the greenhouse gas emissions in Washington State provided by the Federal government that also includes gases besides CO2 (below).
+Virtually no downward trend through 2021.
 Very disappointing performance.
 Huge increase in 2022 due to improved reporting requirements.
+So you can't compare that year with the others.

 The regressive CCA gas tax, which severely hurts low-income residents and has done little to reduce our carbon footprint, should be eliminated.
 We can do this by passing I-2117.